[Introduction] Building the Linux kernel

 # Use the number of processors confirmed with the nproc command as an optional argument and run the make command to build the kernel in parallel. [root@localhost linux-5.15.58]# make -j2

-Once you enter the command, some processing will begin.
+When you enter the command, some kind of grinding process will begin.

-It will take quite a while, so have a snack while you wait.
+It takes quite a while, so let's have a snack while we wait.

-After waiting for a few hours, it was completed.
+After waiting for several hours, it was finished.

-During that time, the PC became as hot as a car hood in summer.
+During the process, my PC got as hot as the hood of a car in the summer.
+I guess

 If you check the source directory, you will see that various related files have been created, such as "vmlinux" and "modules.builtin".